How to Grow Broccoli

 Broccoli prefers a slightly acidic soil (6-6.8 pH), which is achieved by adding organic matter like compost.

 Roughly three weeks after germination, broccoli transplants should be given a fertilizer boost that prioritizes soil inputs of nitrogen, calcium and potassium.

 Maintaining Your Broccoli Plants

 If the weather is too warm, a broccoli crop will “bolt,” producing a narrow stalk of flowers that blooms quickly.
 Since it is the unopened flower buds that are eaten as a vegetable, broccoli crops should be kept cool.
-In unseasonably-warm weather, use a shade cloth to protect Brassica plants like broccoli from the heat of the sun.
+In unseasonably-warm weather, use a shade cloth to protect Brassica plants like broccoli from the sun’s heat.

-Mulching around the plants with decomposing organic matter like straw or wood chips will help suppress competitor plants, and will also keep the soil below cool and moist.
+Mulching around the plants using decomposing organic matter like straw or wood chips will help suppress competitor plants and keep the soil below cool and moist.
 In times or situations without rainfall, a broccoli crop should be roughly watered once a week.

 Mulching around each plant with coffee grounds or eggshells, in addition to providing soil nutrition, can help keep slugs at bay.

 An old gardener’s trick to deter the cabbage moth caterpillar—the bane of Brassica growers everywhere—is “companion-planting” rows or broccoli with marigolds (Tagetes spp.).
 Though evidence is anecdotal, their strong scent reportedly confuses adult butterflies looking to lay their eggs.